andersonbcdefg/cramBERT/README.md

 * For simplicity, I use learned absolute position embeddings.
 This means my model will not generalize beyond the sequence length used for training (128 tokens), but recent work on positional encoding (e.g. [Press, Smith, & Lewis, 2021](https://arxiv.org/abs/2108.12409)) finds that sinusoidal embeddings don't generalize well to longer sequences either.
 * The feed-forward networks in my Transformer use the [Gated Linear Units](https://arxiv.org/abs/2002.05202) proposed by Noam Shazeer (2020).
 Following this paper, I reduce the feed-forward hidden size to 2,048 (rather than 3,072) to maintain the same number of parameters.
 * I omit biases for all feed-forward layers, including the query-key-value projections in the attention sublayer.
 I also omit the bias in the affine transformations that follow LayerNorms.
 Omitting bias is a common practice in recent Transformer models, and is suggested in the Cramming paper as a way to simplify and speed up training, without substantially reducing the *size* of the model (which tends to hurt performance).
 * Weights in all linear layers are initialized randomly from a normal distribution with mean 0 and standard deviation 0.002.
 I found that a standard deviation of 0.02 (the default value for the Cramming paper and also for OpenAI's [GPT-2](https://github.com/openai/gpt-2/blob/master/src/model.py)) resulted in a large initial loss, indicating that a smaller initialization may work better.
-I'm sure that Kaiming or Xavier uniform initialization would work fine too, the important thing seemed to be making sure the weights were small enough.
+I'm sure that Kaiming or Xavier uniform initialization would work fine too, the important thing seems to be making sure the weights are small enough.
 Positional embeddings were initialized to 0, and the LayerNorm weights were initialized to 1.
 * For token embeddings, I use the StableEmbedding module from the `bitsandbytes` library, which is a drop-in replacement for `torch.nn.Embedding` that is more stable when using an 8-bit optimizer.
 It includes a LayerNorm, so I do not need to add my own LayerNorm directly after the token embedding.
 I add an additional LayerNorm after summing the positional embedding with the token embedding.

 ## Training